meta-llama/llama-recipes/recipes/inference/mobile_inference/android_inference/README.md

 ## Android Studio

-Android Studio [install](https://developer.android.com/studio) with NDK and CMake.
+Install Android Studio from <!-- markdown-link-check-disable -->https://developer.android.com/studio<!-- markdown-link-check-enable --> with NDK and CMake.

 To install NDK and CMake, in the Android Studio welcome page, click “Projects → SDK Manager → SDK Tools”.
 Set up the following environment variables: